vtog/labGuides/source/ocp/sriov.rst

 ------------------------

 .. tip:: My test example below creates all objects in the "sriovdp" project.
-   Any project is acceptable but requires a "NetworkAttachmentDefinition".
+   Any project is acceptable but requires a "NetworkAttachmentDefinition" in that NameSpace.

 #.
 Create NetworkAttachmentDefinition ``sriov-net.yaml`` and run
    ``oc create -f sriov_machineConfig_pool.yaml``